sedexch/sedexch.github.io/docs/client-container-v5/index.md

   --env SEDEX_ID=YOUR-SEDEX-ID \
   --env CRID=YOUR_CERTIFICATE_REQUEST_ID \
   --env OTP=YOUR-ONE-TIME-PASSWORD \
-  sedexch/sedex-client init-container-new-cert.sh
+  sedexch/sedex Client init-container-new-cert.sh
 ```

-### Running the sedex-client as a non-root user
+### Running the sedex Client as a non-root user
 Non-root container images add an extra layer of security and are generally recommended for production environments.
 The following steps
 describe how to set up a non-root group and user in case the host environment does not already provide these.